neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 Check out the tutorials for actual working examples using the `Trainer` class.

-## Quick Start: Sparse Transfer Learning a Sentiment Analysis Model
+## Quick Start: Sparse Transfer Learning

 ### Overview